inmotionsoftware/ims-json/README.md

 }
 ```

-This has the benefit that we reduce memory because each element takes up only as
+This has many benefits.
+We reduce memory consumption because each element takes
-much space as needed, no more waste just so that we can mash values together.
-We
+only as much space as it needs.
+No wasted space is taken by having all elements
-also benefit in that allocations can amortized as each array can allocate chunks
+mashed into a single union.
+Another benefit is that allocations are amortized as
-of values instead individual values as is typical.
+we grow each array by over allocating.
+This is much faster than allocating each
+element individually.

 --------------------------------------------------------------------------------
 ## String handling